fnv234/61040-project-fnv/README.md

 After requesting an AI-generated profile summary, the LLM sometimes invents references to a new cafe ("You also enjoyed Matcha Corner").

-Prompt Variants

-Base prompt:
+Prompting

+const prompt = `
-"Generate a short summary of this user's matcha preferences."
+You are an assistant that summarizes a user's matcha tasting history.

-Variant 1:
-"Generate a short summary of this user's matcha preferences.
-Mention only places that appear in the data below: ZenTeaHouse, MatchaLab."

-Variant 2:
-"Summarize this user's preferences.
-You must not invent new cafes or flavors — reference only the given list of places."
+Generate a concise profile (2–3 sentences) in the second person.

+User ID: ${userId}
+Average rating: ${avgRating.toFixed(1)}
+Average sweetness: ${avgSweetness.toFixed(1)}
+Average strength: ${avgStrength.toFixed(1)}
+Places tried: ${places.join(", ")}
+Recent logs:
+${last3
+  .map(
+    (l) =>
+      `- ${l.placeId}, rating ${l.rating}, sweetness ${l.sweetness}, strength ${l.strength}, notes: "${l.notes ?? ""}"`
+  )
+  .join("\n")}

+Guidelines:
+- Mention only places listed above (no new ones).
+- If ratings for a place are both high and low, describe it as a mixed experience rather than consistent.
+- Highlight consistent preferences (sweetness/strength).
+- Keep <= 3 sentences.
+`;

 Experiment Summary

-The base prompt occasionally hallucinated nonexistent places, especially when logs were few.
-Variant 1, by listing valid cafes explicitly, eliminated most hallucinations.
-Variant 2 reinforced this constraint with stronger wording and worked perfectly in all tests.
-The remaining limitation is that the model sometimes omits place names entirely to avoid error — a tradeoff between completeness and safety.
+This test explored another improvement: grounding the model strictly in the input data.
+The previous experiment revealed occasional hallucinations—fabricated cafe names appeared when few logs were provided.
+By adding explicit constraints to "mention only places listed above," the model produced fully factual summaries without inventing information.
+However, an unintended side effect emerged that, when uncertain, the model sometimes omitted place names entirely to stay safe.
+This highlighted a tension between factual precision and content completeness, which the next test aimed to balance by adding tone control.

 ### 3. Sentiment Mismatch